quickstrom/quickstrom/docs/index.md

 _Quickstrom_ is a new testing tool for the web.
 It can find bugs in any type of web application that renders to the DOM.
-Quickstrom explores your application and present minimal failing cases.
+Quickstrom explores your application and presents minimal failing cases.
 Start with a simple specification and gradually refine it to increase your confidence.

 Interested?
 Let's get started!